Arcath/jekyll-atom/README.md

 `Server Port` The port used by [static-server](https://github.com/nbluis/static-server), defaults to `3000`

 `Build Command` An array containing the default command to build a site, defaults to `jekyll, build`.
-Can be overridden in your projects `_config.yml` like so:
+Can be overridden in your projects `_config.yml`.

+`Draft By Default` whether the draft tick box is ticked by default on the new post screen.

+## _config.yml

+Jekyll Atom can pickup project specific config from your `_config.yml`.

+For Example:

 ```yaml
 atom: